How to Add Custom Properties to WinForms Excel Document?

 Custom document properties can be selected from the list of names or can be defined on your own.
 You can select type of property as date, text, number or yes or no and assign a value.

-Steps to add custom properties in Excel document programmatically:
+Steps to add custom properties to an Excel document programmatically:

 Step 1: Create a new C# console application project.

-Step 2: Install the Syncfusion.XlsIO.WinForms NuGet package as reference to your .NET Framework application from NuGet.Org.
+Step 2: Install the Syncfusion.XlsIO.WinForms NuGet package as a reference to your .NET Framework application from NuGet.org.

 Step 3: Include the following namespace in the program.cs file.